mrcthiel/strips_radiation_damage_2016/README.md

 cd strips_radiation_damage_2016/raddam_2016/
 cmsRun config_cfg.py name=fill5043

-note: the code is set to run over the skimmed data in:
+This code is set to run over the skimmed data in:
 /eos/cms/store/group/phys_pps/reconstruction/2016/physics_runs/version-UL-2/
 the "name=fill5043" sets the file that will be used.